clintec/Pool-The-Rainbow/README.md

 * The #8 ball is sunk by the shooter during the shooting round without closing the table.
 This will result in the non-shooting player being designated as the winner.
 * The #8 ball is sunk during any other round of play without also sinking all balls of the current players designated color.
 The non-current player will be designated as the winner.
 * The contender sinking the last remaining ball of the underdog's designated color.
+* During a two-contender Sudden Death round, one of the players sinks the #8 ball without commiting a scratch, that player will win.
+* During a two-contender Sudden Death round, one of the players commits a scratch, that player will loose.
 # Tying the Game
 The game can be tied only by the underdog sinking the last ball of their own designed color.
 # Strategies